 An AEFI is described as “a serious, uncommon or unexpected event following immunisation.
 Such an event may be caused by the vaccine or may occur by chance after immunisation (i.e. it would have occurred regardless of vaccination)”.
 Mild events, such as fever, pain or redness at the site of injection, commonly follow vaccination by some vaccines and should be anticipated.

 Under the Public Health Act 2005, immunisation providers are required to report any adverse events following immunisation directly to Queensland Health.

-To report an AEFI, complete an AEFI initial report form and fax it to the number on the form.
+To report an AEFI, complete an AEFI reporting form and fax it to the number on the form.
 Queensland Health will forward this information to the Therapeutic Goods Administration (TGA) for the Advisory Committee on the Safety of Medicines (ASCOM) to enable national monitoring and reporting of AEFI in Australia.
 You do not need to complete a TGA form.